oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 - Upload the .csv file to the OCI private bucket
 - Create an object store auth token
 - Define object store credentials for your autonomous database to communicate with the bucket
-- Load data from the object store using the DBMS_CLOUD PL/SQL package
+- Link to data from the object store using the DBMS_CLOUD PL/SQL package
-- Troubleshoot the data load
+- Troubleshoot the data link

 ### Prerequisites